Bachelor of ScienceMajorYear: 2021

 - Scientific enquiry and critical thinking: the self-directed pursuit of scholarly inquiry, scientific reasoning, problem solving, and research skills to enable investigation, analysis, and critique of the key factors underpinning behaviour and psychological processes.

 Application of Knowledge and Skills

-- Applying psychological knowledge to address real-world problems: The ability to analyse and evaluate psychological theories and concepts to: • explain how evidence-based psychological interventions can help address contemporary local, national and global issues; • design a research project to investigate a psychological question.
+- Applying psychological knowledge to address real-world problems: the ability to analyse and evaluate psychological theories and concepts to explain how evidence-based psychological interventions can help address contemporary local, national and global issues; and to design a research project to investigate a psychological question

-- Apply psychological knowledge to develop personal, interpersonal, and professional skills: The ability to apply psychological knowledge to: • develop reflective skills to promote self-awareness and demonstrate personal and professional integrity; • demonstrate respect for and the ability to work effectively with people from diverse cultures and backgrounds; • give, receive, and utilise constructive feedback; • promote and maintain the wellbeing of self and others.
+- Applying psychological knowledge to develop personal, interpersonal, and professional skills: the ability to apply psychological knowledge to develop reflective skills to promote self-awareness and demonstrate personal and professional integrity; to demonstrate respect for and the ability to work effectively with people from diverse cultures and backgrounds; to give, receive, and utilise constructive feedback; and to promote and maintain the wellbeing of self and others.